-Using the NAHA’s approved schools list is also helpful, in that most schools keep a directory of their graduates, such as Aromahead for example:
+Using NAHA’s approved schools list is also helpful, in that most schools keep a graduate directory, such as Aromahead for example.

 We hope you have found this information helpful and are happy to provide you with more tips and guidelines on finding an aromatherapist in the comments section below, or by contacting us.